 However, the left and right parts are open to the public and free to enter.
 The left part is called “Fashion Beach” and has a bar with the same name.
 There, you can rent a sun lounge and umbrella (or just sit at the bar) and stay as long as you wish.

-In terms of amenities and infrastructure, this beach meets all European standards.
-It is clean and taken care of, has restrooms, showers, changing rooms, and even a specially designated area for games and sports.
+In terms of amenities and infrastructure, Fashion beach meets all European standards.
+It is clean, has restrooms, showers, changing rooms, and even a specially designated area for games and sports.
 Lifeguards are on duty from early morning to late night and an emergency room is just a few steps away.

-Risan is not as popular as Budva or Kotor, so the beach there always sees fewer people.
-Even if you come to visit in July or August, you’ll definitely find lots of free space.
+Risan is not as popular as Budva or Kotor, so the beach rarely gets crowded.
+Even if you come to visit in July or August, you’ll definitely find free space.

-To get here you need to have a car or come by bus from Kotor.
+To get here you need to have a car or come by bus from Kotor or Herceg Novi.
 If driving a car, there is ample street parking within walking distance from the coastline.
 Also, a few restaurants and cafes in the area offer snacks and food.